-This degree offers an in-depth study of policing and investigation, helping you develop knowledge and understanding of the core schools of criminological thought, their historical and political foundations and practical application.
-This new curriculum offers a varied yet focused choice of subjects through which you will be able to develop your interests within the specialised field of criminology.
+Our BA (Hons) Criminology, Policing and Investigation degree offers an in-depth study of policing and criminal investigation, helping you develop your understanding of criminological thought, as well as historical, political and practical applications.
+This course offers a varied yet focused choice of subjects through which you will be able to develop your interests within the specialised field of criminology.

-The course's professional relevance is supported by its close links with local and national criminal justice agencies, such as Midland police forces and community safety partnerships.
+The course is supported by its close links with criminal justice agencies, such as Midlands police forces and community safety partnerships.

 This course is delivered by expert staff in the fields of policing, security studies and criminology, and you will enjoy regular guest lectures from highly influential voices in the discipline.
 This includes Bas Javid, the current Head of Operations in the East Birmingham Police Force, who has over 20 years experience in the Police.
 He has previously worked in the Royal Navy, and held the post of Detective Chief Inspector, Senior Investigation Officer and Superintendent.